 The reality is that men are by and large at the top in Japanese corporations.
 So, as Kathy Matsui has compellingly argued, we need male champions of women.
 Senior male executives could make a big difference by mentoring female employees with great potential.
 We need to open up the Old Boy Networks.

+But there is another important way in which men can help women: by taking on more of the responsibilities at home with childcare and housework.
+I recently came across a very interesting study by a group of economists that were trying to determine why some countries (but not others) are able to reach a virtuous cycle of greater female workforce participation and higher fertility rates.
 Mind you, this is the key question that Japan faces.
 And after testing many standard explanations, these economists concluded that the most important factor is men’s contributions on the home front: the amount of time they devote to childcare and house chores.
 Women can’t do everything on their own, we need men to help us.

 Women helping men